 You don’t need to paint your walls in the same bright colour as your artwork if it is vivid.
-I strongly recommend using softer, muted tones for your artwork so that it will stand out more when displayed.
+I strongly recommend using softer, muted tones for your work of art so that it will stand out more when displayed.

-An artwork that features subdued colours might look better with a vibrant shade of coral used for the background.
-In a room, contrasting colour tones can create interest and balance.
+An artwork that features subdued colours might look better displayed on a vibrant shade of coral for the background.
+In a room, contrasting wall colours and tones can create interest and balance.

 A unique colour choice may be necessary if you plan on displaying photographs in a room that has a lot of white accents.
 A room that is white will benefit from a yellow accent colour to make art and furnishings stand out without overwhelming the area.

-Dark walls are the perfect backdrop for black-and-white photos.
+Dark wall colours are the perfect backdrop for black-and-white pictures just like this one.
 If this is the case, you might consider using black, white, grey and terracotta to enhance the entire colour scheme of the space.